 (and surrounding areas)

-Within our company, we have highly experienced bathroom designers and fitters who design bathrooms to your specification and work’s with the rest of our team to build your ideal bathroom.
+Our company has highly experienced bathroom designers and fitters who design bathrooms to your specification and work with the rest of our team to build your ideal bathroom.

-Our staff’s comprised of gas safe registered plumbers, electricians and tilers all fully certified with many years of experience, which allows us to build high-quality bathrooms which will serve you for many years.
+Our staff comprises gas safe registered plumbers, electricians and tilers, all fully certified with many years of experience, which allows us to build high-quality bathrooms from start to finish.
+The complete bathroom will serve you for many years.

 Meticulous planning ensures we build your bathroom within the agreed time frame with little disruption to your everyday life.

 The first step is for a bathroom fitter to visit your home and discuss what you would like for the bathroom.
 It’s ok if you’re not sure what you want we can offer any suggestions and options.